-He Shou Wu, one of the top anti-aging tonic herbs from Chinese medicine.
-It has a reputation for assisting in hair-related issues including hair loss, hair growth and for stopping the graying of hair—darkening it and turning it back to its natural color.
+He Shou Wu is one of the top anti-aging tonic herbs from Traditional Chinese Medicine (TCM).
+It has a reputation for assisting in several hair-related issues including hair loss, hair growth and for stopping or reversing the graying of hair—darkening it and reversing it back to its natural color.

 In our culture, there is a high importance placed on having a youthful appearance.
 So it’s no surprise that anti-aging products, remedies, and regimens have created a booming industry.
 This is where He Shou Wu comes into play, but first, let’s cover some of the basics.